lomadi/app-webtrees/README.md

 Run the install.sh script, which will generate a loal volume on your machine and copy the initial config for webtrees to ...var/www/html/webtrees/data.

-In the second step it well generate based on docker-compose-template.yml the docker-compose.yml
+In the second step the script will generate out of docker-compose-template.yml the docker-compose.yml.

 The mysql container is initialzed with a default user for the webtrees appilcation.